 Dennis L. Hoffman is Director of the L. William Seidman Research Institute at the W. P. Carey School of Business at Arizona State University.
 He has published numerous academic articles and a book in the area of macroeconomics and econometrics.
 He is director of ASU’s Office of the University Economist and has received both teaching and research awards from ASU, including the Distinguished Faculty Research Award and designation as a Dean’s Council of 100 Distinguished Scholar.

 Professor Hoffman's research has been supported by the National Science Foundation and he has served as a Fulbright research scholar.
 He served as a visiting research scholar at the Federal Reserve Bank of St. Louis during the summer of 1996.
-In 1997, Dr. Hoffman was named the Arizona Professor of the Year by the Carnegie Foundation.
-Dr. Hoffman has served as Associate Dean for Graduate Programs and Associate Dean for Research in the W. P. Carey School of Business and in 2010 was appointed by the Governor to serve on the board of the Arizona State Retirement System and to chair a working group for the sales tax simplification effort.
+In 1997, Professor Hoffman was named the Arizona Professor of the Year by the Carnegie Foundation.
+Professor Hoffman has served as associate dean for graduate programs and associate dean for research in the W. P. Carey School of Business and in 2010 was appointed by the Arizona Governor to serve on the board of the Arizona State Retirement System and to chair a working group for the sales tax simplification effort.